timboudreau/shutesburybroadband/broadbandFaq.md

 There may be grants available from the state which can help defray the costs, but it is unlikely that they will cover the entire cost of building the network.
 This means the town will likely need to raise a bond to do that work.
 The costs of the work may be recovered through subscriber fees in the future but there are upfront costs for the labor and infrastructure.

-Part of what the broadband committee is doing is making sure we (and you!) are fully informed about our options in building the network, so that we build something that will work, last, and not cost any more than it has to.
+Part of what the Broadband Committee is doing is making sure we (and you!) are fully informed about our options in building the network, so that we build something that will work, last, and not cost any more than it has to.
 Any plan we adopt will be prudent financially and will minimize costs.

-### Why Broadband
+### Why Broadband?

 There are [many documents](http://muninetworks.org/content/frequently-asked-questions#ownership) that do an excellent job of explaining the value to a community of broadband internet.